TTK4130/ttk4130.github.io/docs/project/example_project.rst

 .. note::

-    Please look at the `animation page <https://ttk4130.github.io/animation.html>`_ for an introduction to how you make animations in Python.
+    Please look at the animation page :ref:`3D Visualization and Animation` for an introduction to how you make animations in Python.